-Coyotes have been spotted recently roaming in residential neighborhoods far from the hills.
-Sightings are not uncommon when the animals come down from the hills particularly in this time of drought.
+Coyotes are increasingly being spotted roaming in residential neighborhoods far from the hills, including in Windsor Square.
+Sightings are not uncommon when the animals come down from the hills particularly when food and water are difficult to find, such as in summer months.
 They have on occasion taken small animals and can jump over seven foot fences and walls.
 Please be careful with your pets.

-There is some very helpful and current information on the Los Angeles Department of Animal Services.
-More information about the coyote itself is available on the University of California Integrated Pest Management page and the California Department of Fish and Wildlife page has links to report sick or injured animals.
+A very helpful and current flyer on dealing coyotes is available on the Los Angeles Department of Animal Services website.
+More information about the coyote itself is available on the University of California Integrated Pest Management page.
+The California Department of Fish and Wildlife coyote page has links with more information about co-existing with coyotes.

 From Officer Dinh (email@example.com) at LA Animal Services: